KitLavis/pirate-pairs/README.md

 ![Pair counter without username](docs/images/your-pairs-screenshot.webp)
 ![Pair counter with username](docs/images/username-example-screenshot.webp)

+The pair counter, situated between the cards and the control section, shows the user how many correct pairs they have found.
+If the user decided not to enter a username on the introduction pairs, the counter will show 'Your Pairs' plus however many pairs they have found.
+If, as can be seen in the example shown in the second screenshot, the user decides to enter a name, it will show as '*Username*'s Pairs'.

 - Results screen

 ![Results screen](docs/images/results-screen-screenshot.webp)

+Once the user has found all possible pairs, the cards and counter are removed to give way for the results screen.

   - Congratulations message

 ![Congratulations message](docs/images/congratulations-screenshot.webp)

+The congratulations message, paired with a 'victorious-trumpet' sound, lets the user know that they have completed the game.
+The message itself further emphasises the pirate theme, with the use of recognisable pirate phrases such as 'Aaaargh' and 'landlubber'.

   - Play again button

 ![Play again button](docs/images/play-again-screenshot.webp)

+The user then has the option to play again by clicking the play again button.
+This takes the user back to the game screen with regenrated cards in a random order, and the paircounter reset to zero.
+The username inputted at the start of the game remains the same.
+To change this, the user must refresh the browser page.

 ### Features for the Future